QTIM-Lab/MedICI-Challenge-Bundles/aks_MedNIST_bundle/README/README.md

 There should be a model in ```$PWD/model_output```, saved by ```torch.save(model.state_dict(), os.path.join(OUT,'best_metric_model.pth'))``` on line ~160

 # Inference - Run by Challenge Platform
+Now that you have a model created and saved, we need to package that up with inference code to do the inference phase.
 ## Build inference image (what participants submit)
 ```bash
 docker build -f docker_code_inference/Dockerfile -t medicichallenges/mednist:inference .